AidanFarhi/fire-red-unlocked/README.md

 Features:

-- All pokemon available for trade or capture.
+- All pokemon obtainable by either in-game NPC trades or capture.

 - All pokemon able to evolve via leveling or items.